Find Affordable College Courses

 Education Levels of Public Health Education and Promotion Majors

-During the 2020-2021 academic year, 965 students earned their master's degree in public health education and promotion.
+During the most recent year for which data is available, 953 people earned their master's degree in public health education and promotion.
 This earns it the #26 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in public health education and promotion at each degree level.